-This article was written by Hugo Slimbrouck, our Director of Strategic Partners.
+Hugo Slimbrouck, our Director of Strategic Partners has written this article.

-Tel Aviv, Israel’s global city, has in recent years gained international popularity and esteem as what they like to call a ‘Lighthouse City’ – a centre of art, innovation and multi-culturalism with a unique and relevant international appeal.
+Tel Aviv, Israel’s global city, has gained international popularity and esteem in recent years.
+They like to call themselves a ‘Lighthouse City’ – a centre of art, innovation and multi-culturalism with a unique and relevant international appeal.

-Home to most of Israel’s leading cultural institutions, the “World’s Smartest City”, located at the epi-centre of Israel’s world-renowned tech-scene and one of the world’s leading LGBT and lifestyle destinations.
-This vast experience and expertise make it a perfect and safe destination to host events, conferences and incentive travel programs.
-My visited came at a time when the European Song Contest was in town.
-Not a greater example of how a great experience can boost the image of a destination.
+The “World’s Smartest City” is located at the epi-centre of Israel’s world-renowned tech scene.
+It is home to most of Israel’s leading cultural institutions and one of the world’s leading LGBT and lifestyle destinations.
+This vast experience and expertise make it an ideal and safe destination to host events, conferences and incentive travel programs.
+My visit came during the European Song Contest in town.
+Which is an excellent example of how a memorable experience can boost a destination’s image.

 We kicked off with dinner at SahkiSahki.
-Relaxed hospitality with the desire to honour the customer with an emphasis on the quality of the food, the tight cocktails and a quality wine list.
+A relaxed hospitality with the desire to honour the customer with an emphasis on the high quality of the food and cocktails and a great ambience.

 A wide choice of meeting and conference venues